burlesona/httppromise/Readme.md

 and should work in Safari and Opera and IE 11 with the Promise Polyfill, as well as whatever IE version added XmlHttpRequest rather than Microsoft's version.

+## License

+HTTP Promise is distributed under the MIT License.
+Copyright (c) 2014 Andrew Burleson.

+PS, if you do something neat with it, I'd love to know :)